refinedev/refine/documentation/blog/2024-12-30-material-ui-modal.md

 This way, the modal looks great on both mobile and desktop.

 **Q: Can I add animations to the Modal?**
-A: Absolutely!
-Material UI supports transitions.
+A: Yes, Material UI supports transitions.
 Wrap the content with the Fade component for animations:

 ```tsx
 <Modal open={open}>